-On the second floor are the uncataloged federal and state government publications and the Government Publications service counter.
-Media Servicesincluding microforms, language stations, and music/video listening- is also on this floor.
+On the second floor are the uncataloged federal and state government publications, Government Publications service counter, and Media Services.

 The third floor houses Computer Services which maintains a 60 station personal lab.

 On the fourth floor are library administration offices, Technical Services, and the Friends Bell Tower Books.